 Organizations recognize the value of cloud computing, as half of IT decision-makers (ITDMs) state that cloud capabilities have helped their organization achieve sustainable revenue growth over the past 12 months.
 However, adoption and migration do not come without challenges that cloud providers must address.
 When asked about the biggest obstacles to implementing their cloud strategy, the top three stated by ITDMs are controlling cloud costs, data privacy and security challenges, and lack of cloud security skills/expertise.

 Our study explores these challenges in more depth and also highlights what technology buyers need from their current and future cloud providers in order to successfully advance their cloud strategy.

 Key takeaways for tech marketers:

-Organizations are defaulting to cloud-based services when upgrading or purchasing new technical capabilities.
-It’s important to have a grasp on what business objectives are driving their cloud investments.
+- Organizations are defaulting to cloud-based services when upgrading or purchasing new technical capabilities.
+It’s important to have a grasp on what business objectives are driving these cloud investments.

 - IT decision-makers have plans for artificial intelligence and cloud computing, as the majority say AI/ML is the top cloud growth area this year and it is the number one cloud capability ITDMs plan to adopt.